bryangopal/ecgan/README.md

 `fast_dev_run`: Runs a single training, validation, and testing loop of this program.
 Useful for debugging.

-`clear_data`: Usually, this program saves all datasets into separate tensor files to shortcut repetitive reprocessing of the original files.
-Turning this flag on would clear the folder containing these tensors and force the datasets to be reconstructed.

 `crop_time`: Sets the length in seconds of each ECG crop.
 Changing this dataset from this default would trigger a reprocessing of the data.
 Default: `5`